 In which direction should the child lay down?

-If used as a flat bed, lying backwards (like this) will better allow using the seatbelt in combination with bed/leg-rest feature of the BedBox®.
-Even though this is not a strict requirement, it is always recommended to use the seatbelt whenever seated.
+If used as a flat bed, we recommend lying with the feet towards the seat in front (like this).
+This will better allow using the seatbelt in combination with bed/leg-rest feature of the BedBox®.
+Even though this is not a strict requirement, it is always recommended and a good practice to use the seatbelt whenever seated.